-For the sake of this article, we’re going to focus on voice assistants on smartphones.
-At the end of this guide, you should be able to find the best voice assistant.
+For the sake of this article, we’re only going to focus on voice assistants for smartphones.
+At the end of this guide, you should be able to find the best voice assistant that fits your needs.

 Keep in mind some voice assistants are only exclusive to a certain type of devices – like Siri for Apple products, and others can be used with different platforms.